astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `drop_ownership_proposal`

-Removes the existing offer for the new owner.
-Only contract owner can execute this method.
+Delete the contract ownership transfer proposal.
+Only the current contract owner can execute this method.

 ```json
 {